 - Add a few props: I love to accessorize with a bit of velvet holiday ribbon and a few small decorations (like these beaded wreath napkin rings).

 Have fun with it and make it your own!
 Don't feel like making 5 different kinds of cookies?
 That's ok!
-Make two or three of your favorite holiday cookie recipes for your holiday cookie box.
+Make two or three of your favorite holiday cookie recipes for your holiday cookie box and do a simplified version.

 Spend a few days making your cookie box - it doesn't need to all be done in one day!
 Generally speaking, you can store cookies in an airtight container at room temperature for 2-3 weeks.
 So that gives you 2-3 weeks to bake and accumulate enough cookies to make your holiday cookie box!